Let Loose the Beating Birds

 From her diverse artistic background in dance, theatre and electronica music in Europe and the UK, to the folk-rock decade with Cat Dog Bird, her most recent solo album The Night’s Insomnia – a collection of contemporary Australian poetry crafted into songs, has taken Jen and her stellar band to festivals and venues throughout South Australia, Victoria, New South Wales and Tasmania.

-Jen is due to release her second studio album in mid 2021, recorded at Wizard Tone studios with her new band – James Brown, Sam Cagney, Mark Seddon and Paul Angas.
+Let loose the beating birds was recorded at Wizard Tone studios with her band – James Brown, Sam Cagney, Mark Seddon and Paul Angas.
 In this new work Jen returns to the deeply personal, taking the magnifying glass to the small idiosyncrasies and complexities of motherhood, art and life in the suburbs, whilst examining the broader environmental and political landscape of our current times.

-Follow me on Spotify and add the single Black Hammer or The Seagull to your playlists.
+Follow me on Spotify and add the single Black Hammer, The Seagull or Fireground to your playlists.
 It helps to join the dots and share the love.

 The Seagull is a small story of a boy and a bird, wrapped in a folk song, encased in an experimental soundscape, taking you to that beach and back again.
 It happened when I was 15 – this story as I have told it, but it could also be an allegory for humankind’s callous treatment of our natural world, as it is written in Chekhov’s play ‘The Seagull’ – ‘A man came by and killed it just to pass the time.’